ryanrestine/HackTheBox_WriteUps/windows_machines/sauna_notes.md

 hsmith
 ```

-Now let's go back to the Impacket script used above to we if we can grab any Kerberos tickets now:
+Now let's go back to the Impacket script used above to see if we can grab any Kerberos tickets now:

 ![kerberos.png](../assets/sauna_assets/kerberos.png)

 Nice!

-Lets add fmsith's ticket to a file called fsmith_hash.txt and try to crack it with JohnTheRipper:
+Lets add fsmith's ticket to a file called fsmith_hash.txt and try to crack it with JohnTheRipper:

 ![jtr.png](../assets/sauna_assets/jtr.png)